evs-chris/raport/Expr.md

 * Type unions are composed by separating types with a `|` e.g. `string|number` will match a string or number.
 * Object types are specified as object literals with types as the values of their pairs e.g. `{ a:number b:string }` will match the value `{ a:21 b::sure }`.
   * Any key within an object type may be marked as optional by following its name with a `?` e.g. `{ a:number b?:date }` will match the value `{ a:21 }`.
-  * All remaining keys can be matched with the special key `...` to ensure that any other keys within an object arematch a certain type e.g. `{ a:number ...:string }` will match any object with an `a` key that is a number and all other keys, if any, that have string values.
+  * All remaining keys can be matched with the special key `...` to ensure that any other keys within an object match a certain type e.g. `{ a:number ...:string }` will match any object with an `a` key that is a number and all other keys, if any, that have string values.
 * Type aliases may be defined using the `type` keyword followed by a name and a definition e.g. `type Foo = { a:number b:string }`, followed by at least one whitespace or `;`.
 Type aliases may be used anywhere a primitive type would be, including in unions, tuples, and with array specifiers.
 * Any type may have conditions that are specified as applications that receive the value being validated and return true or false.
 Conditions are specified with a trailing `?` and application e.g. `type LargeNumber = number ? => _ > 100000000`.
 More than one condition may be applied to a type.